FIWARE/contribution-requirements/docs/docker.md

 > Note: [jq](https://stedolan.github.io/jq/) program is a “filter” that takes an input, and produces an output in pretty
 > json format.

-A statement about how to extract Dockerfile label data using `docker inspect` **SHOULD** also be present in the the Docker `README.md`.
+A statement about how to extract Dockerfile label data using `docker inspect` **SHOULD** also be present in the Docker `README.md`.
 The Docker `README.md is used to provide documentation on Docker Hub.

 ## Examples